John F. Collins: Early political career

 In 1947, Collins was elected to the Massachusetts House of Representatives, representing Jamaica Plain, and, in 1950, to the Massachusetts State Senate.
 Collins spent two terms as senator and then ran unsuccessfully for state attorney general in 1954, losing to George Fingold.
 While campaigning for a seat on the City Council in 1955, Collins and his children contracted polio.
-Collins' children recovered and he continued with his campaign despite warnings from his doctors.
-As a result of the disease, Collins was forced to use a wheelchair or crutches for the rest of his life.
+Collins's children recovered and he continued with his campaign despite warnings from his doctors.
+As a result of the disease, Collins was reliant on a wheelchair or crutches for the rest of his life.
 He was elected to the council and the following year was appointed Register of Probate for Suffolk County.

 Mayor of Boston

 In 1959, Collins ran against Massachusetts Senate President John E. Powers for Mayor of Boston.
 Collins was widely viewed as the underdog in the race.
 Powers was supported by Massachusetts U.S. Senator John F. Kennedy.
 Collins ran on the slogan "stop power politics", and was widely seen as independent of any political machine.
-Collins' victory in the 1959 mayoral election was considered the biggest upset in city politics in decades.
-Boston University political scientist Murray Levin wrote a book on the race, titled The Alienated Voter: Politics in Boston, which attributed Collins' victory to the voters' cynicism and resentment of the city's political elite.
+Collins's victory in the 1959 mayoral election was considered the biggest upset in city politics in decades.
+Boston University political scientist Murray Levin wrote a book on the race, titled The Alienated Voter: Politics in Boston, which attributed Collins's victory to the voters' cynicism and resentment of the city's political elite.

 Collins won re-election in 1963, easily defeating City Councilor Gabriel Piemonte.
 In 1966, a Boston Globe poll showed deep dissatisfaction with the Collins administration's urban renewal policies.